frconor-ebook/meditations/_posts/2025-02-10-the-holiness-in-rest-a-sacred-pause.md

 the things they\'ve been doing.
 They\'re a little bit on the crest of a wave.

-Our Lord could have told them: Out you go again and make full use of this opportunity.
+Our Lord could have told them: 'Out you go again and make full use of this opportunity.
 Let\'s make good use of our time.
-Let\'s really push to the limit.
+Let\'s really push to the limit.'

 But Our Lord doesn\'t tell them that.
-He said to them, "Come away by yourselves to a lonely place and rest a while."
+He said to them, "Come away by yourselves to a lonely place and rest a while" (Mark 6:31).

-Our Lord was very convinced of the importance of rest, of what St. John Paul II has called "the sacredness of rest" (John Paul II, cf. Apostolic Letter, *Dies Domini*, May 31, 1998).
+Our Lord was very convinced of the importance of rest, of what St. John Paul II has called "the sacredness of rest" (John Paul II, *cf*.
+Apostolic Letter, *Dies Domini*, May 31, 1998).

 Jesus is playing for the long term.
 He\'s not just interested in momentary or temporary success.
 He wants them to rest well so that they